brent-soles/CS487-DB-Generator/README.md

 # CS487-DB-Generator
-##DB generator implementation of Wisconsin Benchmark
+## DB generator implementation of Wisconsin Benchmark

+Authors: Arron Wang & Brent Daniels-Soles

+## Overview

 Here is where we will draft the desgin document.

-Purpose of this document is have a reference of the steps that must be taken to implement a program which produces a vaild Wisconsin Benchmark schema.
+Purpose of this document is have a reference of the steps taken to implement a program which produces a vaild Wisconsin Benchmark schema, and details what the data looks like inside a database.
+For the initial upload of data, a Postrgres instance on a local machine was used.
+Once we start to benchmark, we will use the databases detailed in the 'Environment' section of this paper.

-The following document will use Python as the primary language, and where applicable, will use psuedo-code with a syntax similar to python.
+The following document uses Python as the primary language, and where applicable, will use psuedo-code with a syntax similar to python.

-# Relations
+___

-## Overview
+## Implementation Notes

 As stated in section 2.1.1 of the Wisconsin Benchmark paper, the original benchmark has three relations: ONEKTUP, TENKTUP1 and TENKTUP2.
 Their differences are as follows:

-* ONEKTUP, means there are 1,000 tuples in a table
+* ONEKTUP, means there are 1,000 tuples in a table (in this paper as onektup)
-* TENKTUP1, TENKTUP2 have 10,000 respectively
+* TENKTUP1, TENKTUP2 have 10,000 respectively (in this paper as tenktup1 and tenktup2)

 Where they each are the same is in the type of data that lives in the table, which is as follows:

 * 13 integer attributes (where an integer is 4 bytes)
 * 3 52-byte strings

-### Environment
+We were able to fufill these requirments as you see later on the in the paper.
+___
+## Databse Environments

-We will use two different relation database to do the performance comparison
+We will use three different relation database to do the performance comparison, they consist of the following:

-* MYSQL
+* MySQL
 * Postgresql
+* Cloud option of Google CloudSQL

+MySQL and Postres, because they are available for free (yay, open source!), will be hosted on two different local machines with differing hardware and operating systems.
+The first machine is a Microsoft Surface Book and the second a Macbook Pro.
+Having these two systems, with two different operating systems will allow us to see which hardware/os is better able to run the database isntances.

+In addition, we will be utilizing a cloud based solution, for the purposes of seeing what performance implicaitons a cloud provider may have, and give an idea of what queries will look like "in the real world".
+The main reason for choosing this system, is to see what query execution on a cloud provider looks like, and to see if there are any performance increases, as well as possible increases in developer experience in the process of development.

+Our approach should highlight some of the differnece between local development and deployed database solutions, and our hypothesis is: in general the cloud solution will be more consistent with reads/writes than local instances of the databases.
+It will help us see how different local development is vs. non local, and see differences between some of the most popular open sources databases available.

+___
-#### Schema Definition
+## Schema Definition

 Note: This is copied directly from the Wisconsin Benchmark paper.